 I’m coming to one of your events.
 Will you sign my books?
 I always sign books, whether I’m speaking at a festival or just visiting a store.
-I will also always sign all of my books, new or old – please don’t be embarrassed to bring along your pre-loved copies!
+If I have the time, I will also always sign all of my books, new or old – please don’t be embarrassed to bring along your pre-loved copies!

 Will you come visit my school?
 I’d love to!
 I do charge for school events, and my calendar gets booked up far in advance, so I can’t guarantee I’ll be able to say yes – but I’ll do my best.
 If you’re Daisy and Hazel’s age, please ask your teacher or librarian to get in touch with Authors Aloud, who manage my school visits for me, as I always need official permission to visit a school.
 Authors Aloud can be contacted at [email protected].